The Best of Roger Rabbit

 Is it any good?

 Unfortunately, watching the cartoons back-to-back only points up the fact that the filmmakers just remade the same plot three times.
 (Looney Tunes did thrive on familiarity, but they were never this familiar!)
-All in all, the films are an amiable and entertaining attempt to recreate the brilliance of cartoons past.
-Although it should be noted that crafty Bugs Bunny would never have gotten himself into situations like these.
+It should be noted that crafty Bugs Bunny would never have gotten himself into situations like these.

 Families can talk about...